-Port Packet Drops and Errors
+Port Packet Errors and Drops

-GigaVUE H series and TA series devices generate SNMP traps for packet drops and packet errors that occur in the port for both ingress and egress traffic.
+GigaVUE HC series and TA series devices generate SNMP traps for packet drops and packet errors that occur in the port for both ingress and egress traffic.
 The traps are sent to GigaVUE-FM based on which alarms are often triggered, even for a single packet drop or error.
 Starting in software version 5.14.00, GigaVUE-FM allows you to configure threshold values for port packet drop/error based on which the number of traps and alarms can be controlled.

-Note: Configuring SNMP throttling (see SNMP Throttling section) only reduce the number of traps.
+Note: Configuring SNMP throttling (see SNMP Throttling section) only reduces the number of traps.
 However, with SNMP throttling it is possible for significant traps to get dropped and unwanted traps to get through the throttling process.
 Use the Port Packet Drop/Error configuration to generate traps that are of significance.

 GigaVUE-FM allows you configure threshold values for packet drop/error for the port at the following three levels:

 |Port Level Configuration||Applies to a specific port.||Has the highest priority and overrides the port level and global level configuration.|